 People struggling with mental illness have died in jail.
-San Diego County has seen a 10-year average of 74.8 suicides per 100,000.7 A 2018 report by the nonprofit Disability Rights Organization (DRO) blamed jail deaths on an over-reliance on incarceration for the mentally ill as well as a failure to provide adequate mental healthcare to those in custody.8 And most recently, the State Assembly Joint Legislative Audit Committee opened an investigation into the San Diego County jails because of the number of in-custody deaths.9 Over the course of 13 months, the county paid out over \$14 million in settlements involving the Sheriff's Department, including allegations around lapses in medical care and deaths in jail.10
+San Diego County has seen a 10-year average of 74.8 suicides per 100,000.
+A 2018 report by the nonprofit Disability Rights Organization (DRO) blamed jail deaths on an over-reliance on incarceration for the mentally ill as well as a failure to provide adequate mental healthcare to those in custody.
+And most recently, the State Assembly Joint Legislative Audit Committee opened an investigation into the San Diego County jails because of the number of in-custody deaths.
+Over the course of 13 months, the county paid out over \$14 million in settlements involving the Sheriff's Department, including allegations around lapses in medical care and deaths in jail.

 This contemporary state of incarceration is the result of using jail as a first line response to issues like homelessness, poverty, substance use, and mental health.
-The deinstitutionalization of psychiatric facilities in the 1980's abandoned members of our community in need and directly caused significant increases in incarceration.11 Now people with mental illnesses are by default directed to either emergency rooms or jailed, neither of which is an appropriate setting for recovery.
+The deinstitutionalization of psychiatric facilities in the 1980's abandoned members of our community in need and directly caused significant increases in incarceration.
+Now people with mental illnesses are by default directed to either emergency rooms or jailed, neither of which is an appropriate setting for recovery.
 Instead, we must explore expanding the capacity for alternatives such as secure psychiatric facilities, Mental Health Rehabilitation Centers, and 24-hour facilities for individuals who need a high level of care.
-Likewise, recovery from a substance use disorder is not a one-size-fits-all approach, so the Behavioral Health Continuum of Care must employ a variety of treatment mechanisms and settings to meet individual needs, and low-threshold programs that do not exclude https://www.prisonlegalnews.org/news/2020/jan/8/san-diego-county-jails-still-no-1-prisoner-deaths/.
+Likewise, recovery from a substance use disorder is not a one-size-fits-all approach, so the Behavioral Health Continuum of Care must employ a variety of treatment mechanisms and settings to meet individual needs, and low-threshold programs that do not exclude participation should be prioritized in solutions as we know that relapse is an expected part of the recovery process.